AdaptOver: Adaptive Overshadowing Attacks in Cellular Networks: Experimental Evaluation

 \subsubsection{Lab Experiments}

-To verify the UE behavior, we set up a private 5G-NSA and 5G-SA network using Amarisoft Callbox \cite{amarisoft_amari_2022}, a shielded box \cite{mos_equipment_mission_2022} containing the UEs under test, and a USRP B210 as the attacker.
+To verify the UE behavior, we set up a private LTE and 5G-NSA network using Amarisoft Callbox \cite{amarisoft_amari_2022}, a shielded box \cite{mos_equipment_mission_2022} containing the UEs under test, and a USRP B210 as the attacker.
 This setup allows us to closely monitor and record the connection logs during our attacks, as well as debug and develop the attacks before trying them on the live network.
 We also had access to the Faraday cage of the operator to evaluate our attacks.
 There, real base stations connected to the production core network of the operator were available to us.
-We did not need to use any external amplification for the attacks to work in both of these environments
+We did not need to use any amplification for the attacks to work in these environments.